French lawmakers pass bill to help voters cope with soaring prices | Politics

 - France

+"If some people think that in order to relieve our compatriots, it is preferable to increase the discount from September onwards, which will be added to the discount that is given in total, I am open to this proposal," Finance Minister Bruno Le Maire said on Friday.
+Helping the French cope with a higher cost of living, mainly driven by soaring energy prices after Russia's invasion of Ukraine, was one of Macron's key promises after his first term saw street protests that drew fame as the yellow-vest movement.

-Last month, France saw inflation of 6.5% on the year, in line with other euro zone countries.
-The late-night vote followed heated debates in which politicians of the left-wing Nupes alliance, the largest opposition bloc, criticised the government for measures they said did not go far enough.
+Last month, France saw inflation of 6.5% on the year, in line with other eurozone countries.
+The late-night vote followed heated debates in which politicians of the left-wing Nupes alliance, the largest opposition bloc, criticized the government for measures they said did not go far enough.

 Securing 341 votes for the bill, with 116 against, the government was backed by Les Republicains and the far-right Rassemblement National, while Nupes lawmakers did not vote for it. ($1=0.9820 euros)